 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Chocolate Bark made with Easter candy is a quick and easy treat.
+Chocolate Bark made with Easter candy is one of my favorite Easter treats.
 You only need three ingredients to make this Easter Bark, and you can decorate it with sprinkles, mini chocolate eggs, or other Easter candy.
-It’s great for gifts because it keeps well for up to two weeks!
+It’s so fun and cute – perfect for Easter baskets!

 Easy Easter Candy Bark